 Nail Technician Side Hustle

 Provide gel manicures, acrylics, dip powder, and nail art services from a home studio or as a mobile tech.
-Strong repeat income — nails need maintenance every two to three weeks.
-Licensing is required in most US states before charging clients.
+Strong repeat income since nails need maintenance every two to three weeks.
+Licensing is required in most US states before you can charge clients.

 Income